carlospramalheira/covid19/README.md

     "recovered": recovered COVID-19 cases
     "deaths": deaths by COVID-19

-ALL RAW VARIABLES ARE CUMULATIVE except inpatient and icu
+ALL RAW VARIABLES ARE CUMULATIVE except contacts, inpatient and icu
 ```

 Variables obtained from raw data or introduced to the database: